 Some of our family goals have been lighthearted – visit a new-to-us restaurant each month – while others have presented challenges we worked through together – spend 1,000 hours outside over the course of the year.

 Typically, we have a family brainstorming session, where everyone gives ideas and proposals.
-I suggest no more than 3 family goals for the year, so that you can truly focus on them.
+I suggest no more than three family goals for the year, so that you can truly focus on them.
 I also require our goals to be specific.
-For example, “see grandparents three times a month” is easier to measure than “see grandparents more.”
+For example, “See the grandparents three times a month” is easier to measure than “See the grandparents more.”
 Throughout the year, we measure them and track our success.
-We’ve done this with stickers on our calendar, prizes earned from our experiences, tally marks on a piece of paper stuck to the fridge.
+We’ve done this with stickers on our calendar, prizes earned from our experiences, and tally marks on a piece of paper stuck to the fridge.

 Here are some ideas for your family’s goal setting:

-With extracurriculars, it’s hard to commit to volunteering regularly…unless you prioritize it.
-Whether your family plans to volunteer once a month, or 4 times this year, there are plenty of options, including: Shalom Farms, Chesterfield Food Bank, Richmond SPCA, Children’s Museum of Richmond, and more!
+With extracurriculars, it’s hard to commit to volunteering regularly – unless you prioritize it.
+Whether your family plans to volunteer once a month or four times this year, there are plenty of options, including Shalom Farms, Chesterfield Food Bank, Richmond SPCA, Children’s Museum of Richmond, and more!

 Learn more about volunteer opportunities for families.